 If you aren’t a traveler, merino T shirts still make great casual wear for those summer nights on the town or for just lounging around the house.

 The stinkier an article of clothing is likely to get, the more it makes sense to buy Merino.
 That’s why I think the case for buying Merino underwear is even greater than t-shirts and base layers, but only IF the underwear fits well and is comfortable.

 In my opinion, when it comes to underwear, the type of fabric comes second to the comfort and fit of the underwear.
 I’d suggest buying a good pair of merino underwear to see if the fit is right for you.

 Would I replace my whole underwear drawer with merino underwear?
 Not necessarily.
 But, if you are already wearing premium underwear brands like SAXX or EX-Officio then Merino underwear is only a slight step-up price-wise.

 If there are any articles of clothing that could benefit from merino’s miraculous odor resistance, it would be socks and underwear.

 I’d go so far as recommending slowly phasing your cotton socks as they wear out with merino ones.

 Not all Merino socks are made equally, mind you.
-You can check out this article on on the most durable socks for my top recomendations.
+You can check out this article on the most durable socks for my top recommendations.

-If you are still on the fence about spending the extra money for a Merino wool shirt, I’d suggest that you test the waters by picking up a pair of Darn Toughs for under $20 or a pair of Unbound Merino boxer briefs It was only after I had experienced the difference that I was ready to step up to Merino T-shirts.
+If you are still on the fence about spending the extra money for a Merino wool shirt, I’d suggest that you test the waters by picking up a pair of Darn Toughs for under $20 or a pair.
+It was only after I had experienced the difference that I was ready to step up to Merino T-shirts.

 Anyway, thanks for sticking around and I hope this post has helped you decide for yourself if Merino wool clothes are worth for you.